Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 :ref:`Master Brick <master_brick>` and a
 :ref:`Ethernet Master Extension (supports PoE) <ethernet_extension>` is included.
-The kits enclosure can be mounted directly in a 19" server rack and can be extended by more temperature probes, other sensors types (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
+The kits enclosure can be mounted directly in a 19" server rack and can be extended by more temperature probes, other modules (e.g. motion detector), in- or outputs (to switch computers on/off or to monitor doors) and so on.
 With the Tinkerforge :ref:`building blocks<product_overview>` you can flexibly adapt it to your needs.